mitchweaver/Discline/README.md

 ### Legal Disclaimer
 --------------------------------

-I take no responsibility if this gets you banned.
 Discord hasn't put out any official statement on whether using their API for 3rd party clients is allowed or not.
 Nobody has been banned for using such things before, but they might one day change their mind.
+With this said, I take no responsibility if this gets you banned.

 Also, this client uses your token to log in.
 There is a reason for this.
 Do **NOT** try and edit the code to use client.login("email", "pass") instead